Destruction of the al-Jalaa building: Destruction

 The IDF said it contained assets of Hamas military intelligence.
 The Associated Press, which had used the building for 15 years, said they had never seen Hamas in the building.
 On 16 May, Israel said it had shown the United States evidence that Hamas operated inside the building.
-Blinken said he had not personally seen any evidence that Hamas was operating out of the tower, but a senior official at the United States Department of State later said that "any such information would be provided to others in the administration, not directly to the secretary of State", stating that Blinken was only referring to what he had seen personally.
+United States Secretary of State Antony Blinken said he had not personally seen any evidence that Hamas was operating out of the tower, but a senior official at the United States Department of State later said that "any such information would be provided to others in the administration, not directly to the secretary of State", stating that Blinken was only referring to what he had seen personally.
 On 18 May, Blinken said, "It's my understanding that we've received some further information through intelligence channels, and it's not something I can comment on".
 It was later publicized that the IDF believed that a Hamas intelligence unit which operated a number of advanced electronic warfare devices was based in the building with the mission of interfering with the operation of Israeli smart bombs by disrupting their GPS reception.
 On 1 June, Israel said it had provided intelligence to the U.S. government but said that it would not make the information public.
-On 7 June, Israeli ambassador to the US and representative to the UN Gilad Erdan told top AP executives that Hamas had been developing a system to electronically jam Israel's Iron Dome defenses inside the building.
+On 7 June, Israeli ambassador to the US and representative to the UN Gilad Erdan told top Associated Press executives that Hamas had been developing a system to electronically jam Israel's Iron Dome defenses inside the building.

 Reactions

 The attack was condemned by the Committee to Protect Journalists.
 Reporters Without Borders called for a war crimes investigation by the International Criminal Court.
 Gary Pruitt, CEO of the Associated Press, said the news agency was "shocked and horrified that the Israeli military would target and destroy the building housing AP's bureau and other news organizations in Gaza".
 He added that "the world will know less about what is happening in Gaza because of what happened today."

 António Guterres, Secretary-General of the United Nations, expressed his dismay and warned all sides to stop attacks on civilian buildings.

-At a security conference in late October 2021, Major General Nitzan Alon, who had investigated the strike at the time, delivered a talk in which he called the strike an own goal for the disproportionate damage in diplomatic and public relations' terms compared to the actual outcome of the bombing.
-Another person privy to the details of the strike said that, in the context of increasing upheavals in the streets and with Hamas strikes, the IDF and senior political figures were casting about for something that could impress the public with an Israeli victory picture, something which, in their view, also influenced the Wehda Street airstrikes.
+At a security conference in late October 2021, IDF Major General Nitzan Alon, who had investigated the strike at the time, delivered a talk in which he called the strike an own goal for the disproportionate damage in diplomatic and public relations' terms compared to the actual outcome of the bombing.
+Another person privy to the details of the strike said that, in the context of increasing upheavals in the streets and with Hamas strikes, the IDF and senior political figures were casting about for something that could impress the public with an Israeli victory picture, something which, in their view, also influenced the 2021 Wehda Street airstrikes.